argrelay/argrelay/readme.md

 *   FEB 2023: The [explanation hangs on the appropriate site][later_stack_question] now -<br/>
     any recommendations are still very welcome there.

-*   But, with some patience, `argrelay` already works to be a solution on its own.
+*   But, with some patience, `argrelay` already worked to be a solution on its own.

 <!-- refs ---------------------------------------------------------------------------------------------------------- -->